Benjamin-Dobell/ge_tts/README.md

 Everything in this repository is permissively licensed under the MIT license, please refer to the `LICENSE` file.

+## Discord

+If you'd like to discuss ge_tts, you can do so on the [TTS Community Discord](https://discord.gg/YwD22SM).

 ### EmmyLua and Jetbrains IntelliJ IDEA

 For development of your TTS mod we highly recommend using Jetbrains IntelliJ IDEA with the [EmmyLua](https://github.com/EmmyLua/IntelliJ-EmmyLua) (_not_ the plugin simply called 'Lua') to write your code, instead of (or rather in conjunction with) Atom and the Atom TTS plugin.